VishnuJampala335/BootCamp/TwitterContest/README.md

 ```

 ## Sending request to the Api
-Use Postman to send the request by providing the ConsumerKey and ConsumerSecret as header
+Use Postman to send the request by providing the ConsumerKey and ConsumerSecret as header in Postman

+## Project Structure
+The project has three packages apart from main
+- **types**
+The types.go file in the types package consists of the definitions of various structs
+- **tasks**
+  The tasks package consists of logic to handle various endpoints and authentication(client.go)
+- **db**
+  This package is used to handle database connection and to post or retrieve data from MySQl